Year long courses:

 Painting

-Samantha Coombes -- Grades: 7th-12th -- special supplies may need to be purchased
+Micayla Harness -- Grades: 7th-12th -- special supplies may need to be purchased

 Students will learn tips and tricks for painting techniques with acrylic paint.
 Students will watch some videos.
 Students will learn about some artists and their techniques to get ideas for creating a painting of their own.
 Students will need a few canvases.